cnpls/solverstack/README.md

 # solverstack

-Web app for supply chain optimization workflow modules. **This project is a proof-of-concept**.
+Web app for supply chain optimization. **This project is a proof-of-concept**.

 ## Features